salesforce/Argus/README.md

 ### Running The Integration Tests

-The integration tests for Argus use the `LDAPAuthService` implementation of the `AuthService` interface and the `DefaultTSDBService` implementation of the `TSDBService` interface (which is targets OpenTSDB).
+The integration tests for Argus use the `LDAPAuthService` implementation of the `AuthService` interface and the `DefaultTSDBService` implementation of the `TSDBService` interface (which targets OpenTSDB).
 In order to run the integration tests you must update the `argus-build.properties` file to correctly setup the external LDAP you'll be testing against and the OpenTSDB endpoints to use.
 The snippet below shows the specific properties that should be modified in the `argus-build.properties` file.
 Of course, after you make these updates, you must re-install the resource filter dependencies as described above and execute the `clean` goal, before running the integration tests.

 ```
 # The LDAP endpoint to use